 The following signs and symptoms can occur as a result of C. difficile infection:

-- Bloody or blood-stained stools
+- bloody or blood-stained stools

-- Elevated body temperature
+- elevated body temperature

-- Tummy ache (mild abdominal cramps and tenderness)
+- mild abdominal cramps and tenderness

-- Septicemia - blood poisoning
+- septicemia, or blood poisoning

-- Perforation of the colon
+- perforation of the colon

 Signs and symptoms in more severe cases may include: